 Prototype Design:

 The prototype will connect the same pages on the Petrucci Music Library and/or the Choral Public Domain sites.
-When the user searches for music based on composer, genre, era etc. they will eventually come to the page that they desire.
-The “See Also” box will appear and will let the user know what page on the other site coincides with the page on the present site.
-In addition, if the user is there to help develop comparisons using the “Social Machine,” they will be able to rapidly go through selections and help with make decisions about correctness of the heuristic test.
+When the user searches for music based on composer, genre, era, etc. they will eventually come to the page that they desire.
+The “See Also” box will be displayed and let the user know what pages on the other site coincides with the page currently viewed.
+In addition, the user can also help validate comparisons using the “Social Machine.”
+Through this, they will be able to rapidly go through selections and help with making decisions about correctness of the heuristic test.
 There will be an ability to look at each site to see if the pages coincide.

 Information Uncertainty:

 Information uncertainty is one of the greatest problems in the system.
 The ETL sequence is sound using the variety of scripts and SPARQL query end points.
-After the ETL, the system uses Levenshtein’s distance algorithm which increases precision be eliminating a large portion of invalid combinations.
-Despite the increased recall and greatly reduced fall-out, it does not give complete certainty that the matches were correct.
-Therefore, to reach the level of sufficient completeness we added the “Social Machine” to include human decision to decrease the overall entropy of the system.
+After the ETL, the system uses Levenshtein’s distance algorithm which increases precision by eliminating a large portion of invalid combinations.
+Despite the increased recall and greatly reduced fall-out, it does not give complete certainty that the matches are correct.
+Therefore, to reach the level of sufficient confidence, we added the “Social Machine” to include human decision and decrease the overall entropy of the system.
 However, these results are only validated if the human interaction with the machine is ethical.

 The information uncertainty of the “See Also” box is directly related to the information certainty created by the “Social Machine.”
 Therefore, based on the level of sufficient completeness provided by the “Social Machine,” one can decipher the validity of the “See Also” box.